Life Processes | Class 10 Science | Intext Questions & Answers

 Answer:

-They use simple inorganic materials and synthesise their food in presence of sunlight.
-E.g., All green plants.
+• Autotrophic nutrition: Organisms synthesize their own food and do not depend on other organisms.
+They use simple inorganic materials and synthesize their food in the presence of sunlight.
+E.g., all green plants.

 2. Where do plants get each of the raw materials required for photosynthesis?